-As described in Notes 2, 3 and 13 to the consolidated financial statements, the provision for income taxes for the period prior to Separation was based on a separate tax return basis and calculated by applying an estimated full year effective income tax rate to ordinary income adjusted by the tax impact of discrete items.
-When calculating the income tax provision for the period prior to the Separation, management made certain estimates and assumptions when identifying and measuring deferred tax assets and liabilities and identifying and allocating uncertain tax positions.
-For periods post Separation, the Company will file tax returns on its own behalf and the provision for income taxes contemplates its stand-alone legal entity structure.
-The Company's income tax provision for 2022 was \$33.0 million.
-In addition, as of September 30, 2022, the Company recorded a liability for unrecognized tax benefits of \$7.2 million, and total deferred tax assets and liabilities of \$76.3 million and \$17.7 million, respectively.
+As described in Notes 3 and 14 to the consolidated financial statements, the Company's provision for income taxes post-Separation contemplates its standalone legal entity structure.
+The Company's income tax provision for 2023 was \$35.3 million.
+In addition, as of September 30, 2023, the Company recorded a liability for unrecognized tax benefits of \$7.2 million, and total deferred tax assets and liabilities of \$78.1 million and \$33.3 million, respectively.

-Given the multijurisdictional nature of the business, the complexity of the tax rules across the various countries the Company operates in, and the legal entity structure, auditing management's provision for income taxes, including the application of the separate return method for periods prior to Separation and the Company's stand-alone tax structure and provision post Separation, required a high degree of auditor judgment and increased extent of effort, including the need to involve our tax subject matter professionals.
+Given the multi-jurisdictional nature of the business, the complexity of the tax rules across the various countries the Company operates in, and the stand-alone legal entity structure, auditing management's accounting for uncertain tax positions required a high degree of auditor judgment and increased extent of effort, including the need to involve our tax subject matter professionals.